Happy birthday, America!

 The day is hot.
 Texas hot.
 Nary a cloud.
 In this heat, the oak-shaded Cold Springs, with its clear, cool water, is an oasis on the prairie.
 Look over there where all those people are gathering.
 An arbor.
 Shade!
 Let’s walk over to get a closer look.
 The people we pass are dressed humbly, most in homemade clothes.
 Many of the young people are barefooted.
 All of the faces are white.
 As we walk, take a deep breath.
 Smell that?
 Fresh air.
 No automobile exhaust, no industrial smoke, no asphalt frying in the summer sun.
 Listen.
 Hear that?
 No modern sounds: no cars and trucks, no airplanes, no sirens, no lawn mowers, no amplified music.
 Just the lazy buzz of locusts, a mockingbird singing a medley of other birds’ greatest hits, and people talking, the language or accent of some revealing their homeland: England, Ireland, Scotland, Germany, France, Italy.

 In anticipation of the political debate, people cluster in the shade of ancient oak trees and under the arbor.
 Look!
 In the shade of a majestic oak near the arbor is Sam Houston!
 He and Governor Runnels are standing on the bed of a wagon—an improvised speaker’s podium—that elevates them above their audience.
 Governor Runnels is introduced to the crowd by Middleton Tate Johnson; Houston by Colonel Terry.
 The debate begins.
-As the two candidates take turns addressing their audience, they gesture and pace about the wagon bed, causing it to rock.
+As the two candidates take turns addressing their audience, they gesture and pace about the wagon bed, causing it to rock and creak.
 Despite the shade, both candidates soon are sweating profusely.
 Houston, six-foot-six, is still a formidable figure at age sixty-six.
 He takes off his shirt; the governor, overheated but cognizant of the dignity of his high office, remains in his shirtsleeves.
 Each man dabs his forehead often with a handkerchief.
 People in the audience are fanning themselves, even in the shade of trees and under the arbor.
 As the two politicians debate, their listeners murmur agreement or dissent, cheer, applaud, boo; now and then a horse neighs at its hitch; a child shouts, a parent shushes.
 The two debaters raise their voices to be heard.